-Michael Flynn faces showdown before judge over Justice Dept. bid to drop prosecution
+Michael Flynn judge emphasizes he is not a ‘rubber stamp’ in Justice Dept. bid to drop prosecution

 A battle is looming over a judge’s power and an attorney general’s motives in the case of Trump’s former national security adviser

 Law enforcement officials and Democratic critics condemned the turnabout, accusing Barr of undermining the department and protecting the president, citing the drive to exonerate Flynn and soften the sentencing of Trump friend Roger Stone for lying to investigators in a House Russia probe.
-They also point to efforts to facilitate the early prison release of former Trump campaign chairman Paul Manafort. convicted of crimes stemming from his lobbying for a pro-Russian politician in Ukraine.
+They also point to efforts to facilitate the early prison release of former Trump campaign chairman Paul Manafort, convicted of crimes stemming from his lobbying for a pro-Russian politician in Ukraine.

-Tuesday’s hearing will turn on a federal rule prescribed by the Supreme Court in 1944 that requires U.S. prosecutors to obtain “leave of court” — or permission from a judge — before dismissing a prosecution.
+Tuesday’s hearing turns on a federal rule that requires U.S. prosecutors to obtain “leave of court” — or permission from a judge — before dismissing a prosecution.
 Sullivan, the longest-serving active federal judge on the district court in Washington and a judicial nominee of presidents of both parties, appointed former New York federal judge John Gleeson to argue against the government to preserve an adversarial proceeding.

+Sullivan cited Gleeson’s argument Tuesday that the rule gives judges a limited but vital role and was passed specifically to guard against “politically corrupt dismissals.”
+Sullivan stressed his authority to decide the matter, reading twice from an earlier court opinion that a judge not “serve merely as a rubber stamp” on a prosecutors’ decision to dismiss a case.

+Sullivan also sounded skeptical of the Justice Department’s assertion that Flynn’s lies were irrelevant because they were not connected to another crime.
+The judge said it is never a defense to lying to say that “the government was not actually deceived,” or to argue that prosecutors cannot investigate a subject who lies.

+The hearing was held remotely Tuesday via video and telephone conference because of the coronavirus pandemic.
+The proceedings were interrupted for a stretch because of technical problems.

-A swift ruling is expected, whatever the outcome.
+A swift ruling is expected.
 Flynn’s attorneys claim the judge has engaged in a “flagrant personal and partisan assault” against him.
 The Justice Department asserts the executive branch has sole power to dismiss cases.
 Gleeson argues the Supreme Court intended for the judicial branch to weigh whether dismissal is in the public’s interest before approving corrupt or politically motivated requests.

 Flynn pleaded guilty to lying in an FBI interview on Jan.
 24, 2017, to conceal conversations with Kislyak.
 Flynn repeated the lie to White House staffers and Vice President Pence, leading to the firing of Trump’s first national security adviser three weeks later.